mdfarragher/DSC/Regression/TaxiFarePrediction/README.md

 // prep a single taxi trip
 var taxiTripSample = new TaxiTrip()
 {
-    VendorId = "VTS",
+    VendorId = "2",
     RateCode = "1",
     PassengerCount = 1,
     TripDistance = 3.75f,
     PaymentType = "1",
-    FareAmount = 0 // actual fare for this trip = 15.5
+    FareAmount = 0 // the model will predict the actual fare for this trip };
-};

 // make the prediction